sushan6/Knight_escape/README.md

 4. Once it downloads, right click the zip folder and click Extract All to unzip it.
 5. Open up the new folder and just double click KnightEscape.exe to start playing.

+## What I am Working on Next

+I am still actively working on this project.
+Here is what is coming soon:
+* More levels with new challenges and obstacles.
+* A proper dedicated download website for the game.

 ## Credits

 * Built with the Godot Engine.